Harchytekt/inTime/docs/REST API Entities/Time Entry/Update-Time-Entry-by-ID.md

 | projectName | String | The name of the linked Project | ❌ |

 > At least one of the five fields is needed.
-> ⚠️ The Time Entry has to be stopped to have an endDate (this has to be changed).
+> ⚠️ The Time Entry has to be stopped to have an endDate (this will be changed).
+> ⚠️ There is no check on the endDate for now (endDate < startDate)…

 ## Response parameters